Friga’s Day Fiction: A Most Unusual Find Indeed: Part II

 To be continued…

-Posted on Friday, 18:48, February 7, 2014, in Fiction & Fictional and tagged Fiction, Fossil, Kai'Siri, Khamudraht Vaasa, Relic, Science Fiction, SF, Sirug, Speculative fiction.
+Posted on Friday, 18:48, February 7, 2014, in Fiction & Fictional and tagged Fiction, Kai'Siri, Khamudraht Vaasa, Relic, Science Fiction, SF, Sirug, Speculative fiction.
 Bookmark the permalink.
 4 Comments.